-The Bibliographical Society of the University of Virginia has sponsored, for the last three years, a program of summer fellowships in bibliographical and textual studies, named in honor of Martin Battestin, emeritus professor of English at UVa, and his wife Ruthe, a literary scholar and member of the Society’s Council.
-The aim of the fellowships is to provide support for research in the UVa library by UVa graduate students, with an emphasis on physical or textual bibliography.
+The Bibliographical Society of the University of Virginia is pleased to announce its fifth round of Battestin Fellowships, a program of summer fellowships in bibliographical and textual studies, named in honor of Martin Battestin, former Professor of English at UVa, and his wife Ruthe, a literary scholar and member of the Society’s Council.
+The fellowships are intended to support research in the collections of the UVa Library by UVa graduate students, with an emphasis on physical or textual bibliography.
 The Society is prepared to award up to three fellowships of $3,500 each for the summer of 2017.